 - Participate in formative and summative evaluation processes to insure excellence and continuous improvement as an educator and clinician.

 The individual must have post graduate education and demonstrated experience and/or skills in the area of naturopathic primary care medicine and Chinese medicine.
 ND degree from a CNME approved college and license to practice naturopathic medicine in the state if Oregon; master’s level AOM degree from an ACAOM accredited college and a license to practice acupuncture in the state of Oregon Post-Graduate medical education/ND residency is preferred.

-Clinical: Minimum of five (5) years of successful full-time clinical practice or completion of 2 years of a CNME-accredited residency.
+Clinical: Minimum of five (5) years post-graduation, private clinical practice.
 Candidates must be able to demonstrate competency commensurate with the full scope of their naturopathic medical license and acupuncture license.

 Course and curriculum design experience is desirable.

 Must possess the following qualifications.

 - Unrestricted license to practice Naturopathic Medicine (ND) and Acupuncture (LAc) in the state of Oregon.

 - Current DEA License, or eligibility to apply for DEA license.